pboutinaud/SHiVAi/step_by_step_mixed_approach/README.md

 **Notes:**

-- For the mixed approach, the `--containerized_nodes` flag is the key argument that routes GPU-intensive steps through the Apptainer image while keeping the rest local.
+- For the mixed approach, the `--containerized_nodes` flag is the key argument that routes GPU-intensive steps through the container image (Apptainer or Docker) while keeping the rest local.
 - For the fully contained (non-parallel) approach, see the [step_by_step README](../step_by_step/README.md).
 - For advanced options or troubleshooting, see the full [README](../README.md).